Embracer Group acquires Borderlands maker Gearbox Entertainment for $1.3 billion

 “Gearbox is arguably one of the most creative and valuable independent developers in the world,” said Lars Wingefors, founder and CEO of Embracer Group, in a statement.
 “We believe that the resources offered by Embracer will position Gearbox for significant growth in the years to come.”

-Gearbox confirmed that Pitchford will continue in his current role as head of Gearbox.
+Gearbox confirmed that Pitchford will continue in his current role as head of Gearbox, which he started in 1999.
 Juno Capital Partners and Union Square Advisors acted as M&A and financial advisors to Gearbox on this transaction and Fenwick & West acted as legal counsel.

 Embracer Group is the parent company of game businesses with a catalog of over 200 owned franchises, such as Saints Row, Goat Simulator, Dead Island, Darksiders, Metro, MX vs ATV, Kingdoms of Amalur, TimeSplitters, Satisfactory, Wreckfest, Insurgency, and World War Z, amongst many others.